Yeaseen/my_ctf_writeups/basics of cmd/cmdCheat.md

 # Combined Grep
 { grep -ow 'ASUS' batman.txt && grep -owi 'ASUS' superman.txt } | wc -w

-#Q. Find the number of the occurences of 'man' in the first seven lines of the superman.txt file.
+#Q0.
+Find the number of the occurences of 'man' in the first seven lines of the superman.txt file.
 head -n 7 superman.txt | grep -o 'man' | wc -l

 #Q1.
-Write a command line that can print the frequencies of a string that starts with ‘p’
+Write a command line that can print the frequencies of a string that starts with ‘p’ and ends with ‘t’ in the last 20 lines of abc.txt file and the first seven
-and ends with ‘t’ in the last 20 lines of abc.txt file and the first seven lines of pqr.txt file.
+lines of pqr.txt file.
 [Use regex]

 { tail -n 20 abc.txt | grep -oi 'p*t' && head -n 7 superman.txt | grep -o 'p*t'} | wc -w